shouryasrivastava/ctxcarry/README.md

   <img src="./assets/ctxcarry-ascii.svg" width="100%" alt="ctxcarry" />
 </p>

-Local-first loop engineering for coding agents.

-ctxcarry helps developers run Claude, Codex, and other coding agents without losing context, polluting the main repo, or trusting unreviewed generated code.

-It stores durable project memory in `.ctxcarry/`, writes compact handoffs for the next agent, runs verification, isolates work in git worktrees, and supports generator/evaluator loops where one agent writes the change and another reviews it.
+`ctxcarry` keeps agent work durable across Claude, Codex, and other local coding tools.
+It records what happened, prepares compact handoffs, runs verification, isolates tasks in git worktrees, and can run generator/evaluator loops on a schedule.

+The goal is simple: make agent work reviewable, repeatable, and recoverable without sending your project state to a hosted coordination service.
 The core idea:

 Coding agents should not own your context.
 Your repo should.